Transcendental Youth

 Sometimes you try to freeze time

-'Til those thoughts are a blur of spinning wheels
+'Til the slots are a blur of spinning wheels

 But I am just a broken machine